 Everyone knows innovation is critical for organizations of all sizes today, but the pandemic forced us to drive 3-5 years of innovation into 14 months.
 This crisis taught us two things, 1) we can innovate significantly faster than we thought while still delivering the day-to-day business, and 2) we learned that the siloed initiative approach to innovation is woefully inadequate.

-It is abundantly clear that innovation must be woven into the daily DNA of our companies, and it must belong to all of us.
+It is abundantly clear that innovation requires being woven into the daily DNA of our companies, and it must belong to all of us.
 Yet, armed with this new understanding, we still find ourselves asking ourselves why is innovation so difficult and how do I build the innovation capability and a culture of innovation in my company?
 After all, most businesses rely on innovation when they enter the market, fighting to carve out their own space.
-Without an innovative product or service, it can be challenging for a company to gain a foothold in the market.
+Without innovative products and services, it can be challenging for a company to gain a foothold in the market.
 They need some leg up on their competitors, whether it be a new product, a new process, or a philosophical change.

 The 4 Types of Corporate Innovation